 - JISC Historic Texts (JISC eCollections) Contains EEBO (Early English Books Online), ECCO (Eighteenth Century Collections Online) and BL 19th Century (19th Century British Library Newspapers).

-Most of the stock is on open access to readers, including a collection of some 60,000 exhibition catalogues representing exhibitions on a broad range of topics from museums and galleries throughout Europe, North America, Australasia, and other parts of the world.
-Rare books, pamphlets, theses and dissertations are collected from the Closed Access Book Store (CABS) at regular intervals throughout the day.
-Please note that until early February, all CABS items are inaccessible.
-This is due to the Library’s physical space at Somerset House being reconfigured in preparation for building works.
+Our stock includes a collection of some 60,000 exhibition catalogues representing exhibitions on a broad range of topics from museums and galleries throughout Europe, North America, Australasia, and other parts of the world.
+Please note that from September 2020 print collections will be accessible until further notice on a click and collect basis only.
+This is due to safety measures in place because of Covid-19.